Kruger Park entry fees – a ticket price must be paid for each and every day you intend to spend in the game reserve.

 Just like the entry fees to Kruger Park, you can pay for a Wild Card at the gate.
 The same principles apply about the ID you provide.

-If you want to get a Wild Card in advance, they’re available to buy on the internet.
+If you want to get a Wild Card in advance, they’re available to buy from South African National Parks.
 If you do get one online, you will need to provide an ID book or passport number.